sihamH/thrive-webapp/README.md

 ## Project Description
 Developmental Language Disorder is a type of speech pathology.
 It affecrs 7% of children who often struggle at school.
-Early diagnosis is key to provide them with optimal therapy but the problem is that most cases are identified at a relatively late age.
+Early diagnosis is key to provide them with an optimal therapy but the problem is that most cases are identified at a relatively late age.

 Thrive was developed to detect Developemental Language Disorder in children from speech recordings.